 If you’re like me, packing the kitchen is one of those things you really hate to do, simply because there are so many small items and items you’re never quite sure you should pack or not.
 So, before I even wrap the first dish, I sort and select those items that will move and those that will be left behind.
-Find out how best to manage the packing of your kitchen with this easy-to-use guide or should you fancy getting a professional movers to do the packing for you while you relax.
+Find out how best to manage the packing of your kitchen with this easy-to-use guide or should you fancy getting a professional mover to do the packing for you while you relax.

 Sort, Select and Simplify

 First, decide what needs to be packed and what can be gotten rid of, perhaps at a garage sale, or sell it online or donated to a charity.
-This is an easy decision for larger, more expensive items such as appliances, glassware, flatware and pots and pans.
+This is an easy decision for larger, more expensive items such as appliances, glassware, flatware and pots, and pans.
 Some things are cheaper to move than to replace, while others weigh a lot, but are inexpensive to purchase.

 If the cost of your move is based on weight, then this is something you need to consider.
-For example, spices are expensive and usually they’ve been collected over a long period of time, so to replace them completely would take a lot of effort and money.
+For example, spices are expensive and usually, they’ve been collected over a long period of time, so to replace them completely would take a lot of effort and money.
 So pack and move them.
-Also, look at where you’re moving to, space and location-wise and what you’ll need.
+Also, look at where you’re moving to, space and location-wise, and what you’ll need.

 Just before you move, dispose of all perishables and frozen foods.
 Unless you’re moving a short distance, these items cannot be packed.
 Special attention should be given to these items.

 Sort out all cleaning supplies.
 Make sure you leave behind open containers that shouldn’t be packed.
 Give these supplies away or if you can’t, make sure you dispose of them properly.